climatescope/cs-datapipeline/README.md

 `/input/charts.csv` - An overview of the charts that will be generated for this edition

 - `id` - a unique ID for the chart.
 This can only contain letters.
 Eg. `concentrationGeneration`
+- `indicatorId` - the ID of the corresponding indicator in the CSV file with subindicator and investment data.
+This should match the ID completely, otherwise it won't be able to fetch the data.
+Some chart types allow multiple indicators to be specified.
+In these cases, they are split by a `|`.
+Eg. `Large VAT|SmallVAT` or `Curtailment risk`
+- `name` - the title of the chart, used in the interface.
+Eg. `Concentration of generation market`
 - `type` - type of chart.
 One of: `absolute`, `answer`, `timeSeries`, and `group`
-- `indicatorId` - the ID of the corresponding indicator in the CSV file with subindicator and investment data.
-This should match the ID completely, otherwise it won't be able to fetch the data.
-Eg. `3.05` or `Curtailment risk`
+- `description` - the description of the chart, used in the interface.
+Eg. `Is the generation market concentrated?`
 - `labelX` - mandatory for chart type `timeSeries`.
 Eg .`year`
 - `labelY` - mandatory for chart type `timeSeries`.
 Eg. `Gwh`
-- `name` - the title of the chart, used in the interface.
-Eg. `Concentration of generation market`
-- `description` - the description of the chart, used in the interface.
-Eg. `Is the generation market concentrated?`
+- `unit` - mandatory for chart type `absolute`.
+Eg. `%`

 ### Answer definition
 `/input/answers.csv` - An overview of the answers of the possible subindicators.
 This file will be used to translate the answer ID, into a human readable label on the frontend.